kuvivek/drivingTheoryInGermany/README.md

 road safety.
 In the worst case, it is better to take a break and only continue driving when I have calmed down again.

 77. After overtaking you, a car pulls back into lane without leaving sufficient space in front of you.
 What should you do?
-❌I flash my headlights in order to call attention to the impediment
+❌ I flash my headlights in order to call attention to the impediment
 ✅ I brake in order to ensure that the safety distance is again established
 ✅ I remain calm in order to avoid conflicts
 **Comment**:  There is no point in getting angry about the misconduct of others.
 Anger only impairs your own ability to drive.
 Stay calm, increase your (safety) distance and drive on unimpressed.
 Avoid so-called “instructions” such as flashing your headlights.

 78. Participation in road traffic requires caution at all times and consideration towards other road users.
 What does this mean for you?
 You must
 ✅ drive with foresight
 ❌ insist on your right of priority at all times
 ✅ reckon with improper conduct on the part of others